 1. Swelling of the macula (Macular Oedema): This is the most common cause.
 It means waterlogging of the macula caused by leakage of fluid.
 Since the macula is responsible for detailed sharp vision, macular oedema causes blurred vision.

 2. New blood vessels growth (Neovascularisation): Occasionally fragile and leaky blood vessels can grow as a consequence of the vein occlusion.
 These abnormal blood vessels may bleed inside the eye, causing what is called a vitreous haemorrhage, or put the pressure up in the eye causing a condition called rubeotic glaucoma.

 What tests are required?

 1. Fundus fluorescein angiography – in this test a dye is injected in the arm and photographs are taken of the dye as it passes through the blood vessels at the back of your eye.
-The figure 3 shows delayed appearance of the dye in bottom half due to BRVO.

 What are the treatment options for macular oedema?

 1. Observation: In a small proportion of patients, macular oedema can resolve spontaneously.